 Email protocols like SMTP, POP3, etc. are secure and encrypted through various security extensions.
 However, cybercriminals are continuously finding ways to misuse it for illegal purposes.
 They indulge in these activities by sending spoofing emails, phishing emails, spam emails, etc. Besides, the hacker also tries to get access of the user’s system by propagating malware, worms, viruses, trojan horse, etc. They transfer these malicious programs into the system via emails and links in order to get the confidential information from the victim.

-Nowadays, the dependency on the internet has grown way beyond what it was 5-20 years ago, which give rise to increasing cyberattack instances.
-When we talk about email spoofing, it is a kind of terrorism that threats a person or property to the level of creating fear and obtaining money.
+Nowadays, the dependency on the internet has grown way beyond what it was 5-20 years ago, which also gives rise to an increase in cyberattack instances.
+When we talk about email spoofing, it is a kind of terrorism that threatens a person or property to the level of creating fear and extorting money.

 Let’s Check Out a Real-life Case Scenario Mentioned Below:

 Poona Auto Ancillaries Pvt.
 Ltd., Pune Versus Punjab National Bank, HO New Delhi & Others

 In 2013, it is one of the largest compensation which has been awarded after a legal verdict of a cybercrime.
 An IT secretary of Maharashtra, Rajesh Aggarwal ordered PNB to pay Rs 45 lakh to the complainant Manmohan Singh Matharu, MD of Pune-based firm ‘Poona Auto Ancillaries’.
 This is because Matharu responded to a phishing email after which fraudster had transferred Rs 80.10 lakh from Matharu’s account in PNB.
 However, the bank was found to be careless to carry out proper security checks against fraud accounts opened which led to defrauding the complainant.